dxa4481/CORS/README.md

 > Since it's hard~impossible to predict the fallout from changing this behavior now, we're probably stuck with it.
 Well, at least for the features that have already shipped.
 Perhaps we could remove this requirement for new features moving forward?

-It was also concerning this issue stayed open for 2 years before it was fixed.

 To be clear, I'm not writing this to shame anyone, but simply to shed light on the issue, and illustrate how we almost lost what is in my view, an important built in browser protection against CSRF.